jetify-com/devbox/vscode-extension/README.md

 ### Open In VSCode button

-If a Devbox Cloud instance (from [devbox.sh](https://devbox.sh)) has an `Open In VSCode` button, this extension will make VSCode to be able to connect its workspace to the instance.
+If a Devbox Cloud instance (from [devbox.sh](https://devbox.sh)) has an `Open In Desktop` button, this extension will make VSCode to be able to connect its workspace to the instance.

 ### Auto Shell on a devbox project